 POP exposure can cause developmental defects and chronic illnesses.
 Some are carcinogens and some endocrine disruptors affecting the reproductive system, central nervous system, and immune system.
 According to the World Health Organisation, 90% of human exposure, to dioxins, a subgroup of POPs, is through food, mainly meat and dairy products, fish and shellfish.

-If you are looking for a dose of omega 3 oil, one option is algae-based omega 3 oil.
-This contain the longer chain DHA and EPA omega 3 oils contained in fish oil as opposed to the shorter chain ALA omega 3 oil found in plants.
+Be careful if you’re buying fish oil.
+If you are looking for an alternative, one option is algae-based omega 3 oil.
+This contains the longer chain DHA and EPA omega 3 oils contained in fish oil as opposed to the shorter chain ALA omega 3 oil found in plants.